AlexHoangs/AlexHoangs/README.md

 Here are some ideas to get you started: -->

-- 👀 I’m currently interested in full-stack development and software engineering
+- 👀 I’m interested in full-stack development and software engineering
-- 🌱 I’m currently learning different frameworks that will help me make an impactful application people will use
+- 📖 I’m currently learning different frameworks that will help me make an impactful application people will use
-- 👯 I’m looking for any internship opportunities to expand my skillset and experience
+- 🏣 I’m looking for any internship opportunities to expand my skillset and experience
 - 📫 Feel free to reach me at: avhhoang@ucdavis.edu
+- ⚡ Fun fact: I live in the living room to save money
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: I live in the living room to save money